Brian Natkin

 Brian Natkin (born January 3, 1978) is a coach and an American football former tight end.
-He is the assistant offensive line coach coach for the New York Jets, a position he has held since 2025.
-He also coached for the Arizona Cardinals, Hutchinson Community College, University of Texas at El Paso (UTEP), Midwestern State University, University of Northern Colorado, among others.
+He is the assistant offensive line coach for the New York Jets, a position he has held since 2025.
+He also coached for the Arizona Cardinals, Hutchinson Community College, University of Texas at El Paso (UTEP), Midwestern State University, and University of Northern Colorado, among others.

 Natkin played college football for the UTEP Miners, earning unanimous selection to the 2000 College Football All-America Team.
 He played in the NFL for the Tennessee Titans and St. Louis Rams.

 Playing career

 College

 During the 2000 NCAA Division I-A football season, Natkin lead tight ends nationally with 64 catches for 787 yards.
 Natkin was a unanimous selection to the 2000 College Football All-America Team, the only ever UTEP player to earn unanimous All-American honors in football.
 For his college career Natkin had 172 receptions for 1,934 yards and was a three-time first-team All-WAC selection (1998–2000).